Nikon Motor Drives

 This motor drive is a cheaper version of the before mentioned drives.
 It can be combined with a MB-1 or MB-2 and it can be connected (with cable MC-2) to a power unit (MA-2).
 On the basis of these MD-1, 2 and 3 models a special MD-100 High Speed motor drive was produced.
 With an extra battery pack it was able to fire 10 fps.!
 The MD-3 has a maximum speed of 4 fps.

 This motor drive was introduced in 1980 together with the Nikon F3.
 It has an integrated battery pack for AA batteries (MS-3) or two MN-2 batteries.
 With fresh batteries it can do 6 fps.
 It runs through a 35mm. film in just 6 seconds.
-The MD-4 fits all Nikon F3 models, after removing a little cover which can be placed in the motor drive.
+The MD-4 fits all Nikon F3 models, after removing a little cover at the bottom of the camera.
+That cover can be placed in the battery tray in the motor drive.
 In 1996 a High Speed motor drive was introduced, which only fits the Nikon F3H.
 It has a top speed of 13 fps.!

 This motor drive is 99 % identical to the MD-11.
-The important difference is a built-in circuit which cut the power and therefore prevents to run down the battery in the camera.
+The important difference is a built-in circuit which cuts the power after a few seconds and therefore prevents to run down the battery in the camera.

 The MD-11 and MD-12 can be used on the Nikon FM, FE, FM2, FM2/T, FE2, FM3a and FA cameras.

-This motor drive can only be used at the Nikon FA camera.
+This motor drive can only be used on a Nikon FA camera.
 It looks a bit like the MD-14, the battery holder (MS-4) is interchangeable.
 Top speed and internal circuit (cutting off power after 16 sec's.) are similar to the MD-14.

 This motor drive is a very special and rare one!
 It is specially made for the Nikon F2 High Speed camera (see here).
 The MB-100 looks like a twin battery pack, although it is one unit holding 4 batteries in total.
 This motor drive makes it possible to increase the speed up to a staggering 10 frames per second!
 Very rare and thus not cheap!